Thursday 6th February –

 South Sudan Photography Tour: Day 2

-After breakfast and finalising our permits to travel we will fly to Kapoeta in Eastern Equatoria where we will meet our drivers who will take us north to the Boma Plateau, home of the spectacular Jiye people, with their intricately beaded crown jewellery and bodily scarification.
+After breakfast and finalising our permits to travel we will fly to Kapoeta in Eastern Equatoria where we will meet our drivers who will take us to a remote corner of eastern Equatoria, home of the spectacular Jiye people, with their intricately beaded crown jewellery and bodily scarification.

 South Sudan Photography Tour: Day 3